Mariners to start playoffs on road, Haggerty hurts leg - WHIZ News

 Luis Castillo is in line to start the wild-card opener.

-“He’s got all the intangibles, plus the stuff and he likes pitching in big games and this is going to be a big game,” Servais said.
+“He’s got all the intangibles, plus the stuff, and he likes pitching in big games and this is going to be a big game,” Servais said.
 “I say all that and we can’t get too far down the road.
-We got four games left to play.”
+We’ve got four games left to play.”

 TRAINER’S ROOM

 Tigers: LHP Tarik Skubal is with the team in Seattle as he recovers from surgery to repair the flexor tendon in his left arm.
 Skubal has not pitched since Aug.
 1 and underwent surgery in mid-August.
-But Skubal played his college ball at Seattle University and the Tigers wanted to have him around the team for a little bit at the end of the season.
+But he played his college ball at Seattle University and the Tigers wanted to have him around for a little bit at the end of the season.

-“He’s such a big part of our of our culture and our presence and we miss him on the field, obviously, but it’s gonna be a while,” Tigers manager A.J.
-Hinch said.
+“He’s such a big part of our culture and our presence and we miss him on the field, obviously, but it’s gonna be a while,” Hinch said.
 “But it’s good to see a familiar face and get him back in a team environment.”

 UP NEXT